falabrasil/kaldi-br/INSTALL.md

 # Kaldi installation instructions

+:warning: these instructions are meant for **Arch Linux** distro.
+If you are on a Debian-based such as Ubuntu, read the following with extra care before blaming us (yes, it already happened =)

 ## Install GCC 8 suite (Arch Linux only)

 :warning: Since I am running Arch Linux, which defaults to GCC 11.1.0 as of